 Vitamin D is essential to keep up normal blood levels of calcium and phosphate that are needed for the normal mineralization of bone, nerve conduction, muscle contraction, and basic cellular function in all cells of the body.

-Vitamin D attains this after its transformation to the active form 1, 25-dihydroxy vitamin D, or calcitriol.
-This functional form controls the arrangement of several vitamin D-depending on genes coding for bone matrix proteins and calcium-transporting proteins.
+Vitamin D attains this after its transformation to the active form 1, 25-dihydroxyvitamin D, or calcitriol.
+This functional form controls the arrangement of a number of vitamin D-depending on genes coding for bone matrix proteins and calcium-transporting proteins.

 This feature may describe the steps of vitamin D in bone calcium transport, intestinal resorption, and skin.

-A vitamin D test is used to show or protect against bone disorders.
-It is also every so often used to check vitamin D levels in people with chronic sicknesses such as psoriasis, asthma, and certain autoimmune diseases.
+A vitamin D test is used to show or protect bone disorders.
+It is also every so often used to check vitamin D levels in people with chronic sickness such as psoriasis, asthma, and certain autoimmune diseases.

 Vitamin D test doesn’t require any special Preparations.

-Is there any kind of risk to the test?
+Is there any kind risk to the test?

-You may have minute pain or bruise on the particular spot where the needle was injected, but most mark goes away rapidly.
+You may have minute pain or bruising on the particular spot where the needle was injected, but most mark goes away rapidly.